Cyberlurch/NewsAgent2/README.md

   - Optional: override `lookback_hours`.
   - Optional (yearly only): set `year_in_review_year` to force a specific target year.
   - Only the requested combination runs; weekly/monthly remain read-only.
+  - Time gating is **not** applied to manual runs; they proceed immediately regardless of local time.

 **Year in Review targeting and safeguards**